-During August and September, False Bay is the place to witness the spectacular phenomenon of great white sharks in their most predatory behaviour, leaping above the surface of the water to catch their favourite prey.
+During August and September, False Bay is the place to witness the spectacular phenomenon of great white sharks in their most predatory behaviour, flying through the air to catch their favourite prey, the Cape fur seal.

-There is a small granite island in the bay called Seal Island, which is one of the main breeding sites for the Cape Fur Seal.
-The seals attract many great white sharks and some of the biggest sharks ever seen have been spotted in on are popular pastimes around the bay, at centres such as Muizenberg, Kalk Bay, Smitswinkel Bay, Strand and Gordon's Bay.
+There is a small granite island in the bay called Seal Island, which is one of the main breeding sites for the Cape fur seal.
+The seals attract many great white sharks and some of the biggest sharks ever seen have been spotted here.

 Simonstown is nestled on the shores of False Bay - only a few miles from Cape Town and defined by the Cape ‘hanging rock,’ and Cape Peninsula - and has the most stunning views of the Cape Peninsula.
 This pretty coastal town is South Africa’s main naval base and consists of lovely Victorian buildings, quaint streets and walkways and a fascinating history.
 Simonstown is a little further along the False Bay coast from Muizenberg towards Cape Point, and is some 40 kilometres from Cape Town.

 - Ideal for viewing: great white shark, fur seal, broadnose sevengill shark, pyjama shark, brown shyshark

 - Where: Cape Point , South Africa